 His remit will include advertising, PR, in-store and new product development and merchandising, as well developing a high-street presence for Asda to match Tesco.

 Although UK-based, he is also expected to be involved in Wal-Mart's repositioning across international markets.

-Seven years after its £6.7 billion takeover by Wal-Mart, Asda has struggled to hold its own against Tesco, which now commands almost a third of the market compared with Asda's 16.5 per cent.
+Seven years after its £6.7bn takeover by Wal-Mart, Asda has struggled to hold its own against Tesco, which now commands almost a third of the market compared with Asda's 16.5%.

 If you have an opinion on this or any other issue raised on Brand Republic, join the debate in the Forum.